hurtadosanti/ExtendedKalmanFilter/README.md

 ## Project Introduction
 Now that you have learned how the extended Kalman filter works, you are going to implement the extended Kalman filter in C++.
 We are providing simulated lidar and radar measurements detecting a bicycle that travels around your vehicle.
 You will use a Kalman filter, lidar measurements and radar measurements to track the bicycle's position and velocity.

+The only files you need to modify are FusionEKF.cpp, kalman_filter.cpp, and tools.cpp.
 # Code that was be modified
 ## FusionEKF.cpp